iitis/quantum-stochastic-optimization-railways/README.md

 #### Quantum gate computing

-Script ```process_q_gates.py``` saves QUBO and ground state as well as analyses output dedicated to gates computing.
+Script ```process_q_gates.py``` saves QUBO and the ground state as well as analyses output dedicated to gates computing.

 Arguments:

 - --notrains NOTRAINS  number of trains, 1,2,4 are supported, by default: ``2``
-- --savequbo SAVEQUBO  if True prepare qubo else analyze outputs, by default: False
+- --savequbo SAVEQUBO  if True prepare qubo else to analyze outputs, by default: False
 - --nolayers NOLAYERS  number of layers of QAOA in analyzed data, by default: ```1```
 - --datafile DATAFILE  file with data, by default:  ```"QAOA Results/IonQ Simulations/"```